 The B-Roll is footage of meals being served to hungry men and women.
 Volunteers reading with illiterate adults.
 Cots with clean bedding, complete with welcome kits of socks and toiletries.
 Drone footage that conveys the size, scope, and location of the center.
 Photos of the center’s construction.

 B-Roll adds depth, texture, atmosphere, and movement to your video

 No matter what purpose your video serves, B-Roll is the key to making your video come alive.
 Whether it’s drone shots, archival photos, stock footage, reaction shots, or close-ups, B-Roll puts your viewer in the action, capturing the spirit and energy of your story.

-Now that you know what it is, check out some of our work at KB Media and try to spot the B-Roll footage and how it is used.
-Then get in touch and find out how KB Media can bring your mission to life by showing — not just telling! — your story
+Now that you know what it is, check out some of our work at Kim Brattain Media and try to spot the B-Roll footage and how it is used.
+Then get in touch and find out how Kim Brattain Media can bring your mission to life by showing — not just telling! — your story